-BLPC's and GBPC's energy sources for their respective electricity generation are primarily heavy fuel oil used for base load generation and light fuel oil used for peaking generation.
-Domlec's electricity generation is 74 per cent oil-fired and 26 per cent hydro.
+BLPC's and GBPC's energy sources for their respective electricity generation are primarily heavy fuel oil used for base load generation and light fuel oil used for peak generation.
+Domlec's electricity generation is oil-fired and hydro.

 With oil being the predominant fuel source for generation of electricity in the Caribbean, and with fuel costs directly passed through electricity rates to customers, any change in global fuel prices and resulting change in fuel costs will result in a similar change in customer rates and reported revenues.
-GBPC has implemented fuel hedging strategies to provide increased certainty to customers as to fuel costs and electricity rates.
+GBPC has implemented fuel hedging strategies to provide increased fuel cost certainty to customers.
 In support of reducing carbon emissions and exposure to carbon-based fuel sources, more efficient and renewable energy generation and battery storage investments are being developed in the Caribbean.